ramadesplats/C-to-ASM/README.md

 # C-to-ASM
-C Langage to ASM Compiler (Yacc/Lex) and Processor (VHDL)
+Langage C to ASM Compiler (Yacc/Lex) and Processor (VHDL)

-**Keyword**: Compiler C, Lex, Yacc, ASM, Xilinx ISE, VHDL, FPGA
+**Keyword**: C Compiler, Lex, Yacc, ASM, Xilinx ISE, VHDL, FPGA

-**Description**: Write a compiler for language C and generate code ASM.
-Then, create a system on chip (FPGA) to execute the ASM code.
+**Description**: We developped a compiler for C language that generates ASM code.
+Then, we created a processor using VHDL for an on chip system (FPGA) to execute the ASM code.

 **Files**
 - `C-Compiler/`
-  - `C-Compiler/cly` compiler C to ASM
+  - `C-Compiler/cly` C compiler to ASM
-  - `C-Compiler/asmly` simulate execution ASM
+  - `C-Compiler/asmly` simulate ASM execution
   - `C-Compiler/asm2oply` generate OP code from ASM code
-  - `C-Compiler/test` some C test, if you want to compile your proper C, you can take a look on it
+  - `C-Compiler/test` some C test, if you want to compile your own customized C, you can have a look on some of our examples
 - `ASM-Processor/`
   - lib: homepages.laas.fr/bmorgan/soc.tgz
-  - `ASM-Processor/Configuration file` implementation configure file
+  - `ASM-Processor/Configuration file` configuration file of our processor
   - `ASM-Processor/Entities files` main module `fpga.vhd` and sub-modules
-  - `ASM-Processor/RAM files` file for init values of ROM 32 bits (`init32.hex`), RAM 16 bits (`init16.hex`)
+  - `ASM-Processor/RAM files` files for init values of ROM 32 bits (`init32.hex`), RAM 16 bits (`init16.hex`)
-  - `ASM-Processor/Test files` simulation of main module `fpgatest.vhd`, ans somes test bench for sub-modules
+  - `ASM-Processor/Test files` simulation of main module `fpgatest.vhd`, and some other test benches for sub-modules

-# Details
+# More detailed informations
 ## C code
 - variable type
   - int, const int